In the context of Romeo and Juliet laws, recently passed SB-30 and SB-145 have changed California law in two significant respects.

 Being accused of rape – any type of rape – has a profound and lasting impact on your life.
 Just the word “rape” typically calls to mind a horrible act of violence for most people.
 Rape, however, is a crime that is extremely fact specific.
 For example, “rape” can mean “Statutory Rape and Romeo and Juliet Laws in California”

 Being accused of a crime in San Diego and anywhere in the state of California is frightening enough all by itself.
-Facing accusations of rape, or any sexual abuse offense, is usually even more terrifying, however, finding out that you are being accused of a rape offense that is alleged “Can I Be Prosecuted for Rape in California If It Happened Years Ago?”
+Facing accusations of rape, sexual abuse, or any crime of a sexual nature, is usually even more terrifying.
+However, finding out that you are being accused of a rape “Can I Be Prosecuted for Rape in California If It Happened Years Ago?”